Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 Since the aim of the pipeline is to cover the general peak analysis of ATAC-seq, the background of the data is not of particular interest to me, I only need an example ATAC-seq data on human genome.

-The original data is more than 2GB, I used the following command to sample the original fastQ and produce two example sample pair-end reads that is used in the pipeline.
+The original data is more than 2GB, I used the following command to sample the original fastq and produce two example sample pair-end reads that is used in the pipeline.

 ``` bash
 seqtk sample -s100 SRR26784755_2.fastq.gz 100000 > genome_a2.fq